On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 Moreover, the periodic behaviour of ppNp's starts before $N$ iterates, and with period less than $N$.

-The same conclusion holds true for finite paths whose endpoints are not necessarily vertices, with $(3)$ above replaced by: \begin{itemize} \item[$(3')$] There exists $L'$, contained in the simplicial closure of $L$, such that: \begin{enumerate} \item[$(i)$] $L'$ splits (not necessarily at vertex-points) as a concatenations of paths $\rho_1\dots\rho_\kappa$ so that each $\rho_i$ is pre-periodic Nielsen path with at most one illegal turn; \item[$(ii)$] endpoints of $L$ are at distance less than $C/\lambda^{M}$ to those of $L'$; \item[$(iii)$] if an end-point $x$ of $L$ is in $L'$, then $f^M(x)$ is in the same edge of the image of the corresponding endpoint of $L$. \end{enumerate}
+The same conclusion holds true for finite paths whose endpoints are not necessarily vertices, with $(3)$ above replaced by: \begin{itemize} \item[$(3')$] There exists $L'$, contained in the simplicial closure of $L$, such that: \begin{enumerate} \item[$(i)$] $L'$ splits (not necessarily at vertex-points) as a concatenation of paths $\rho_1\dots\rho_\kappa$ so that each $\rho_i$ is pre-periodic Nielsen path with at most one illegal turn; \item[$(ii)$] endpoints of $L$ are at distance less than $C/\lambda^{M}$ to those of $L'$; \item[$(iii)$] if the initial point $x$ of $L$ is in $L'$, then $f^M(x)$ is in the same edge as the image of the initial point of $L'$ (with a corresponding statement for terminal points). \end{enumerate}

 \end{itemize}